vapor/docs/3.0/docs/fluent/getting-started.md

         self.age = age
     }
 }

+extension User: Content { }
 ```

 The example above shows a simple model representing a user.
 You can make both structs and classes a model.
 You can even conform types that come from external modules.
 The only requirement is that these types conform to `Codable`, which must be declared on the base type for synthesized (automatic) conformance.

+*Note:* `Content` conformance will ensure that the object can be encoded and decoded from HTTP messages.
+This will be necessary when performing a query.

 Take a look at [Fluent &rarr; Model](models.md) for more information on creating models with custom ID types and keys.